20 Must-Visit Places to Travel in Summer in the USA

 source-samuelhoey1307

-One tip is to bring a raincoat.
-You will need it in the forest.
+One tip is to bring a raincoat because the weather can change quickly.

 11. Cape Cod, Massachusetts